Exercise during Ramadan

 What are the best times for exercise during Ramadan?

-What kind of exercise should be done?
+What kind of exercise is best?

-The key is to listen to your body and be sure not to overload your workouts.
-Doing any exercise at all is good, drop resistance and add more weight if needed.
+Slow or moderate exercises such as brisk walks, slow jogging, cycling, cross training and light machine exercises at the gym are great options.
+It is important to listen to your body and be sure not to overload your workouts.
+Doing any exercise at all is good, so you could always try dropping your resistance, amount of reps or weight, if needed.

 Be flexible.

-Ultimately the best piece of advice during Ramadan is embracing the need to be flexible.
+Ultimately, the best piece of advice during Ramadan is embracing the need to be flexible.

 If the time and type of workout you have chosen isn’t right for you, switch it up until it’s right.
 If it’s too intense, lower the pressure.
 Some people might find it easier to work out first thing after a good night’s rest, others may prefer working out in the evening to help them to unwind.